pcrockett/mollysocket-fly/README.md

 flyctl ssh console
 ```

-Then on your server run `mollysocket [the-command-you-just-copied-above]`
+Then on your server run `mollysocket <the-command-you-just-copied-above>`

 At this point, if everything worked, you should be finished.
-You now have push notifications for
-Signal.
+Though before you quit your SSH
+session, let's do one last thing:

+**Test the connection:**

+Run `mollysocket connection list` and find the UUID of the connection you just set up.

+Then run `mollysocket connection ping <the-connection-uuid>`

+You should see a new Molly notification on your phone.
+If so, you're all set up!

 ### Side Notes